TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 before this repair and passes after it; the full Python suite passes 488 tests with 3 existing skips.
 Real cross-platform inference must still prove that this repair resolves the observed runtime failures.

+ARM runtime 35559727899 (a03aab19) still receives runner shutdown during untimed alignment.
+The watchdog now locates execution inside Whisper's encoder during desktop timing recovery.
+Available memory before untimed alignment is 5149974528 bytes; native reference release alone is insufficient.
+A second model-free regression checks cyclic model objects across desktop steps and after construction failure, with automatic GC disabled.
+Both cases fail before explicit cleanup.
+Desktop jobs now clear pipeline and backend argument references and collect cycles after each step and in the final cleanup path.
+Both regressions and the full Python suite pass locally;
+real inference with this additional repair remains a CI gate.

+Intel macOS run 35552384706 (e5272755) completes the entire native job: all real pipeline checks, the GUI morphology-to-compare flow, and both cold/warm native launches pass.
+Untimed alignment takes 629769 ms; cold sidecar bootstrap takes 508165 ms and warm bootstrap 1055 ms. The macOS native test uses the documented ad-hoc-signed QA app with embedded driver.
+This is evidence for that revision, not a pass for subsequent changes.

+Revision 7c7549fb replaces the Windows driver's window-close command with CloseMainWindow on the exact installed executable and requires actual host exit within ten seconds before checking daemon shutdown and warm relaunch.
+The older driver operation did not establish native-host termination.
+Actual execution of this stronger Windows gate remains pending.